Re-Volt/re-volt-addon/docs/import-export.md

 ### Export
 All selected face type properties will be set when exporting.

+## World (.w)
+### Import
+#### Meshes
+See PRM.
+The only addition is the environment color list that defines a specularity color for certain polygons if the flag is enabled for them.

+The environment color is accessible on a vertex color layer called _Env_.
+The alpha value of the color is only accessible via the face property editing panel since it's written to a per-face float layer (_EnvAlpha_).

+Do note that environment colors are per-polygon.
+The average color will be sampled from the vertex color layer when an env-enabled polygon is selected.

+#### Debug
+Bounding boxes, bounding spheres and "big cubes" (spheres) can be imported to selected layers.
+There are for debug purposes only and they will not affect the export in any way.

 ## parameters.txt (Car)
 ### Import
 The add-on currently imports the car's body and wheels and their positions.